SSCHAcode/sschacode.github.io/Tutorials/tutorial_spectral.md

 Notice in this plot the LO-TO splitting, which is calculated by the SSHCA code using the effective charges and the electronic permittivity tensor printed in the center zone dynamical matrix file (see Appendix E.3).

-The static calculation is essentially devoted to identify the presence of structural instabilities (in this case, as we can see, we do not have instabilities along $\Gamma-X$).
+The static calculation is essentially devoted to identify the presence of structural instabilities (in this case, as we can see, we do not have instabilities along $$\Gamma-X$$).
 To properly compute the phonon spectrum a dynamical calculation has to be performed.
 As a first thing, let us do a double-check calculation.
-Let us compute the spectral function $\sigma(\Omega)$ in $X$ and $\Gamma$ obtained in the static approximation Eqs.(72)-(74).
+Let us compute the spectral function $$\sigma(\Omega)$$ in $$X$$ and $$\Gamma$$ obtained in the static approximation Eqs.(72)-(74).
 The resulting spectral function must be composed of peaks around the Hessian frequencies.

 ```python